SergiiVolodkoWorking/pairing-test-data-engineer/README.md

 ### User story:

 we would like to explore and process the flights data in order to answer questions such as:
-- how many years the flights table covers ?
+- how much time does the flights table cover ?
 - how many departure cities the flight database covers ?
 - what is the relationship between flights and planes tables ?
 - which airplane manufacturer incurred the most delays in the analysis period ?